Frequently asked questions

 How long should I allow for a visit?

-2–3 hours is ideal.
+2–3 hours is ideal for the Lara Jonggrang central group.
 This gives you time to explore all three main towers, study the Ramayana reliefs, and walk through the surrounding archaeological park without feeling rushed.
+Add another 1–2 hours if you also want to see the outer Sewu, Bubrah and Lumbung temples.

 Can I visit both Prambanan and Borobudur in one day?